THE THEORY OF THE GREEN PAINTING

 Wonzimer is pleased to present THE THEORY OF THE GREEN PAINTING

-Theories of art back as far as Plato and Aristotle.
-Slowly over centuries, the idea of the green painting developed.
+Theories of art go back as far as Plato and Aristotle and possibly further.
+Slowly over centuries the idea of the green painting developed . discussions by philosophers were said to have taken place with resulting theories but any definite evidence has been lost although there are rumors that fragments of those theories exist.
 Augustine, Claudius Galen, and some neo-platonists including Plotinus were mentioned as having been involved.
-Thomas Aquinus at the University of Paris in the 1200s became involved in the concept of such a painting.
+Thomas Aquinus at the University of Paris in the 1200's became involved in the concept of such a painting.
+Was it simply a concept or could such a painting exist.
+His ideas were discussed in a thesis, now lost.
+Those who read it said he argued that such a paintings could actually exist.
 During the next several centuries a number of philosophers put forth various theories regarding the green painting.
-During the Middle Ages when scholasticism dominated discussions and inquiries in the universities, many doctors scholastici were involved in an informal manner with theories of the green painting.
+During the middle ages when scholasticism dominated discussions and inquiries in the universities, many doctores scholastici were involved in an informal manner with theories of the green painting.
+Scholasticism was primarily concerned with the existence of God.
+Their thoughts were that art, since it was a creation and all creation was from God, then art was seen as coming from God through an artist.
+If God was involved, then why did some paintings remain with the artist while most paintings went out into God's world.
 This question persisted through the middle ages.
+As this period waned, the idea of God being involved in the creation and the history of a painting began to loose its hold.
 As the era of modern philosophy arrived, the idea of the green painting continued to be discussed with the idea of qualities replacing the earlier ideas of scholasticism.

-During the 20th century, the idea of art having to be of a certain type of thing or having to have certain qualities began to change to one in which anything, or almost anything, could be art.
+During the 20th century the idea of art having to be of a certain type of thing or having to have certain qualities began to change to one in which anything, or almost anything, could be art.
 The view that there was an exhaustive list of qualities relevant to art was untenable.
-This lead to the argument that there could be no objective judgment as to good or bad in art since the was no list of qualities to be used as criteria.
-The question of whether or not this is a valid view is not of concern here.
-The theory of the green painting is concerned with the question of just what qualities are in a painting that result in it being a green painting
+This led to the argument that there could be no objective judgment as to good or bad in art since there was no list of qualities to be used as criteria ; the question of whether or not this is a valid view is not of concern here.
+The theory of the green painting is concerned with the question of just what qualities are in a painting that result in its being a green painting.

 Theodore Svenningsen